 Cocaine is a stimulant drug that is derived from the leaves of the coca plant.
 Cocaine enhances the effects of a chemical in the brain called dopamine.
 This enhancement leads to a sense of increased energy and power.
 The increased effect of dopamine also causes the euphoric and pleasurable sensation that creates the high of cocaine.

 People who hear about the effects of cocaine may wonder, “Is cocaine bad for you?
 If it makes you feel good and have more energy, what’s wrong with that?”
-There are several negative side effects that cocaine can cause.
-These effects are from the increased activity cocaine causes, and they include:
+The increased rate at which your body has to work when you use cocaine can lead to these side effects and can cause long-term damage to your body, including:

 - Rapid breathing